scenarioo/scenarioo/docs/contribute/Building-the-Docker-Image.md

 7. Now you are ready to run (see ["Run Scenarioo Docker Image"](../tutorial/Scenarioo-Viewer-Docker-Image#run-scenarioo-docker-image)) or push (see [Push image to Dockerhub](#Push-image-to-Dockerhub)) your image.

 ## Push image to Dockerhub
-To make an image public available it is necessary to push it to the Dockerhub.
-As soon as an image is publicly available on Dockerhub it can be run from everywhere without even pulling it in advance.
-Just run it as described in ["Run Scenarioo Docker Image"](../tutorial/Scenarioo-Viewer-Docker-Image#run-scenarioo-docker-image).

 1. Open a bash and check that the docker image is listed on the working machine:
 `sudo docker images`
 2. Run `sudo docker login` for authentication.
-You will be asked for the username (scenarioo) and the password.
+You will be asked for the username (scenarioo) and the password (usual scenarioo master password).
 3. Run the command: `sudo docker push scenarioo/webapp:x.y.z` where `x.y.z` stands for the Scenarioo version.
 4. Check [Dockerhub](https://hub.docker.com/u/scenarioo/) to verify the image.